speaks English, Cantonese and Mandarin

 Make an appointment with Milena for: Aged Care Nutrition, Women’s Health, Children’s Health, Diabetes, Metabolic Syndrome, Cooking Techniques, Heart health, Gastrointestinal Health, Weight management, Auto-immune and Inflammatory Conditions.

-Marilyn is a highly experienced Speech Pathologist who has a background of twenty-four years as a speech pathologist in both paediatric and adult sectors, and more recent experience in primary school teaching and as a drama teacher.
+Marilyn is a highly experienced Speech Pathologist who has a background of twenty-four years as a speech pathologist and more recent experience in primary school teaching and as a drama teacher.

 She has specific interests in the areas of: learning difficulties, assisting clients who have auditory processing and working memory difficulties that affect their ability to process, store and recall information; literacy difficulties, public speaking, speech clarity, fluency and building confidence in communication as well as assisting clients on the Autism Spectrum.